Ma Rainey's Black Bottom (film): Plot

 Ma Rainey is a highly regarded, strong-willed blues singer who has recently been contracted by white producers to record an album.
 The story takes place in 1927, when the first recording session is scheduled for Ma by her manager Irvin to take place at Paramount's Recording Studios in Chicago.
 Seasoned Georgia Jazz Band members Toledo, Cutler, and Slow Drag arrive on time without Ma, which frustrates producer Mel Sturdyvant.
 They are soon joined by Levee Green, the band's overconfident trumpeter, who has shown Sturdyvant his original compositions in the hopes of getting his own record deal.
 The other musicians find Levee's behavior disrespectful to Ma.
 Teased by the rest of the band about his ability to deal with white men, Levee relates how his mother was gang-raped in front of him.
 His father killed four of the rapists but was then lynched and burned.

 Ma arrives an hour late with her lady friend, Dussie Mae, and her nephew, Sylvester.
 Immediately, she clashes with Sturdyvant and Irvin, making numerous demands.
-Insulted that the Coca-Cola she requested has not been provided, Ma refuses to sing until Slow Drag and Sylvester bring her one.
+Insulted that the Coca-Cola she was promised has not been provided, Ma refuses to sing until Slow Drag and Sylvester bring her one.
 Later, she insists to Sturdyvant that the opening words of the album be spoken by Sylvester (who has a pronounced stutter) so he can receive royalties.
-As a result, the group has to do multiple takes of the song "Ma Rainey's Black Bottom," much to everyone's frustration.
+As a result, the group has to do multiple takes of the song "Ma Rainey's Black Bottom," much to the frustration of the producers and Levee.

 Ma confides to Cutler that her white bosses are only interested in her voice and would otherwise regard her as "just a dog in the alley", which he understands and sympathizes with.
 Meanwhile, Levee and Dussie Mae have sex in the practice room before being interrupted by Slow Drag.